ashprao/ansort/README.md

 # Alphanumeric Sorting Package

 A Go package that provides natural sorting capabilities for alphanumeric strings, where numeric parts are sorted numerically rather than lexicographically.
+The package supports two complementary use cases:

+1. **Direct natural sorting** - Sort data in-memory using intelligent alphanumeric comparison
+2. **External system integration** - Generate lexicographically sortable keys that maintain natural order when sorted by external systems (databases, search engines)

 ## Installation